To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 I would guess that they discontinued it because of what sales people refer to as a customer education problem.
 What do I mean?

-Let’s assume that competitor Brand X has a gun safe with a bogus self-certified 1.5 hour fire rating rating, although it actually has less gypsum drywall fireproofing than AMSEC’s UL 72 model.
+Let’s assume that competitor Brand X has a gun safe with a bogus self-certified 1.5 hour fire rating rating.
+This unit actually has less gypsum drywall fireproofing than AMSEC’s UL 72 model.
 Brand X can take advantage of uneducated consumers, who might think it offers 3 times longer protection than AMSEC’s.

 Let’s look at the difference between what a salesman has to do to sell these two models: